 State of art

 The Nordicas are the perfect ski for the advanced female skier that wishes to supplement her time on the groomers with a little off-piste action.
-There lightweight feel and rocker in the tip makes these skis playful on and off the piste.
+Their lightweight feel and rocker in the tip is what makes these skis playful on and off the piste.
 They are by far, one of the stiffest skis in the all-mountain category, making them ideal for those who want to really work the ski.
 Although not suited particularly to backcountry skiers they are a perfect all-mountain for racers or ex-racers.

 Nordica Hell’s Belles are the best female all-mountain ski I have ever come across!